 Capital assets, which include property, plant and equipment, are reported in the applicable governmental columns in the government-wide financial statements.
 Capital assets are defined by the County as land, buildings, road registered vehicles, and equipment with an initial individual cost of more than \$5,000 (amount not rounded) and an estimated useful life in excess of two years.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed (except for intangible right-to-use lease and subscription assets, the measurement of which is discussed in more detail below).
 Donated capital assets are recorded at acquisition value at the date of donation.